Skip to main content

 Every organization is different, but they can often find a bit of common ground in the challenges they face, and the methods they use to overcome them.
 Much like the need for a Human Resources department or Facility Services, there is an organizational need for robust Identity and Access Management (IAM).
 In an effort to help address these needs, InCommon was developed by the Internet2 community.
 InCommon develops, supports, and packages a group of Open Source software solutions that can be used together, or separately, to address Identity and Access Management needs.
 This collection of software is called the InCommon Trusted Access Platform (ITAP).
 We’ll look at two of these software products to better understand how they can help your organization, how they can operate separately, and how they can complement each other.

-What are midPoint and Grouper, and what are the strengths of each application?
+The InCommon Trusted Access Platform: What are midPoint and Grouper, and what are their strengths?

 midPoint